sneezingcat101/tiktok-archiver/README.md

 # tiktok-archiver
-A simple way to save Tiktok videos and their metadata.
-Nothing lasts forever, but you can prolong its life.
+A simple way to download Tiktok content and their metadata.
+Nothing lasts forever, but you can prolong its lifespan.